 - 1. Faculty Self-Evaluations (Faculty 180)

 - 2. Classroom Observations (at least one each year)

 - 3. Faculty Peer Reviews (Faculty 180)

 - 4. Chair Evaluation (Faculty 180)

 - 5. Student Course Evaluations

 - 6. An up-to-date resume

 - 7. Official transcripts of credits earned since initial appointment or since the last promotion

 - 8. Any other material the faculty member deems relevant to the application

-All dossiers must be submitted as a self-contained electronic in the dossier folder on the network drive.
+All dossiers must be submitted in an electronic dossier on the network drive.
 Guidelines will be established for the electronic dossier.

 The faculty member is responsible for following all requirements and meeting all deadlines in the promotion process.